oddbird/oddleventy/content/blog/2022/zero-units.md

 from one type to another.
 There's no way to take a string and _turn it into a number_, or vice versa.
-But there are some work-arounds we can use.
+But there are some workarounds we can use.
 For example,
 `calc(<number> * <length>)` will return a `<length>` value.
 We can convert a `<number>` to a `em` length